Cargill/splinter-docs/docs/0.5/tutorials/configuring_splinter_nodes.md

     `--owners $(cat /config/keys/beta.pub)`: Owner of the contract registry.

-    `--key /config/keys/beta.priv`: Private key file to use for signing the transaction.
+    `--key /config/keys/beta.priv`: Private key file to use for signing the transaction and authenticating with the Splinter REST API.
 This can be a relative or absolute file path, or it can be the name of a `.priv` file in the `$HOME/.splinter/keys` directory.
 The target file must contain a valid secp256k1 private key.
 This option is required.
     _Note: Only     administrators of a circuit can create contract registries.
     You can run `splinter circuit show $CIRCUIT_ID` to view the admin keys of the services on the circuit._